 The Greenlight Debit Card is a prepaid debit card designed for teens, providing an easy and secure way for them to manage their own spending.

-It provides parents with peace of mind knowing that their teen’s purchases are supervised, allowing them to set budgets or limits on spending, keep track of purchases in real-time, and receive purchase notifications right away so they can have conversations about responsible budgeting.
+It provides parents with peace of mind knowing that their teen’s purchases are supervised, allowing them to set budgets or limits on spending, keep track of purchases in real time, and receive purchase notifications right away so they can have conversations about responsible budgeting.

 The debit card also comes with helpful features such as rewards and goal-setting tools that encourage teens to save money.

 - The Greenlight debit card is marketed to families with kids — as in, families just like mine!
-I am currently using the Greenlight product with my two older boys, and the contents of this review reflects my experience.
+I am currently using the Greenlight product with my two older boys, and the contents of this review reflect my experience.

 - Families who choose the Greenlight debit card are getting more than just a debit card for their kids.
-This debit card comes with a mobile app for parents, as well as an array of tools that help plan spending, saving, chores and more.
+This debit card comes with a mobile app for parents, as well as an array of tools that help plan spending, saving, chores, and more.